coronalabs/plugins-template-shader-lua/README.markdown

 ### Creating your project

 To create a new project, we have provided helper scripts that can do the necessary file renaming and string replacements for both Mac OS X and Windows.
-If you'd like to do this manually, see [Manual Project Creation](#manual-project-creation).

 #### Mac